ASL Airlines Flight Delay and Cancellation Compensation

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-1. The distance of your flight
+1. The length of your flight

 2. The delay in your arrival

-Check out the following table to see more details:
+Check out the following table for more information:

 Under 2 hours2-3 hours3-4 hoursOver 4 hoursNever arrivedDistance